pforret/pf-article-extractor/README.md

  * $articleData = Pforret\PfArticleExtractor\Formats\ArticleContents Object
 (
     [title] => Film Podcast: Wicked Little Letters Named Film of the Month [content] => UK Film Club was back in March with a new episode of their film podcast.
-Hosts Brian Penn and myself (Chris Olson) brought you a jam-packed show with a heavy dolloping of great movies to check out, across the spe ctrum of film. (...)
+Hosts Brian Penn (...)
     [date] =>
     [images] => Array
         (